cmusso86/recalibratiNN/README.md

 <img src="man/figures/ggP.png" width="80%" style="display: block; margin: auto;" />

-In this case, since we are fiting an lm() to an heterocedastic model, so the histogram shows indications of misscalibration.
+In this case, since we are fiting an lm() to an heterocedastic model, the histogram seems shifted indication a misscalibration.
 In the image we also present the p_value from the hispothesis testing of Kolmogorov-Smirnov test, performed with the `ks.test()` function from `stats` package.